budarin/babel-preset-perf/README.md

 After passing all the checks and tests, the final code can be transformed by replacing all `const` and `let` with `var`.

-This can add a few percent to the increase in productivity, given that `const` and `let` need to create a context for their work, and this is an additional time cost.
+This can add a few percent of performance when initializing code., given that `const` and `let` need to create a context for their work, and this is an additional time cost.

 There are no negative consequences of such transformation, and a few percent increase in productivity without taking any action is just nice.

-The idea of this transformation, and so many more useful tips offered me [Victor Homyakov](https://github.com/victor-homyakov)
+The idea of this transformation, as well as many other useful tips, was offered to me by [Victor Homyakov](https://github.com/victor-homyakov)

 ## Troubleshooting

-A tragedy may happen - one of the packages in your dependencies produces arrays with holes/sparse arrays (hopefully not your code!?) - in this case, the trasformations may not produce the result that is expected (it all depends on the methods - they turn out to handle holes differently!
+A tragedy may happen - one of the packages in your dependencies produces arrays with holes/sparse arrays (hopefully not your code!?) - in this case, the trasformations may not produce the result that is expected (it all depends on the array's methods - they turn out to handle holes differently!

 The question arises in detecting this negligent developer, his package and excluding him and his package from preset processing.
 First you need to modify the rule for webpack so that you can get a list of modules imported from node_modules